 Despite being right next door to each other, the two neighbours couldn’t be more different.
-Foz do Iguaçu and Puerto Iguazú aren’t two border towns that blends seamlessly—they exemplify both cultures.
+Foz do Iguaçu and Puerto Iguazú aren’t two border towns that blend seamlessly—they exemplify both cultures.

 We took a taxi from Foz do Iguaçu and the Brazilian driver got nervous meters after crossing the border.
-He asked for directions in broken Spanish and eventually, I’m the one who spotted the street.
+He asked for directions in broken Spanish and eventually, I was the one who spotted the street.

 Our hotel in Foz do Iguaçu was your usual clean and functional if sterile room with a decent shower, free breakfast—Brazilians love breakfast—and fast Wi-Fi.
 On the other side, Argentina mostly offers friendly and overpriced artsy posadas where absolutely nothing works as supposed to.
 Most hotels we stayed in have one forgivable flaw—low water pressure, slow Internet, no chairs, soggy mattresses, etc. But this one committed a cardinal sin—there was no water, oops, issue with the water tank.
 I pointed out how ironic it was, considering the posada was hidden right behind the town’s water tower and located twenty kilometres from the world’s largest waterfalls.